Am I Suitable for Focal Therapy?

 SUMMARY

 Mr. Tim Dudderidge (Consultant Urologist, The Focal Therapy Clinic): Focal therapy is not typically used for metastatic prostate cancer, except in clinical trials like the ATLANTIS study.
 However, in some locally advanced cases, it may be an option for men who cannot or do not want surgery or radiotherapy, offering a targeted approach to treatment.
+Tim Dudderidge - https://www.thefocaltherapyclinic.co.uk/about-us/our-consultants/mr-tim-dudderidge/ Suitability - https://www.thefocaltherapyclinic.co.uk/focal-therapy/medical-suitability/ 00:00 Introduction: Focal Therapy & Metastatic Prostate Cancer 00:07 Clinical Trials: ATLANTIS Study & Experimental Role 00:19 Focal Therapy for Locally Advanced Disease 00:26 Patient Considerations (When Surgery/Radiotherapy Not Suitable) 00:56 Lower Success Rates in Advanced Disease 00:59 Multidisciplinary Team (MDT) Approach to Decision-Making

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Read more.

-Mr Alan Doherty Am I too old to have focal therapy
+Mr Alan Doherty: Am I too old to have focal therapy?

 Playlist